MicrosoftDocs/globalization/globalization/testing/the-world-ready-approach-to-testing.md

 **Figure 1**: Testing process for shipping an internationalized product.

 Another key implication of globalization-and globalized testing-is the ability to expand the target market after the initial product is shipped.
-Even if supporting a locale or language was not on your mind when the application was developed, you can reevaluate later and move to a new market without changing the code.
+Even if supporting a locale or language wasn't on your mind when the application was developed, you can reevaluate later and move to a new market without changing the code.
 Globalized testing performed in the development cycle will ensure there are no serious problems with this move.
-Some basic language-specific or locale-specific verification is required, but the amount can be significantly reduced compared to what was needed before releasing a language-specific application.
+Some basic language-specific or locale-specific verification is required, but the amount can be reduced compared to what was needed before releasing a language-specific application.
 When properly conducted, globalized testing will decrease the number of bugs, help you use resources more efficiently, and reduce costs down the road.

-[Globalization of the test](globalization-of-the-test.md) will show you how to prepare and carry out an effective globalized test.
+[Globalization of the test](globalize-the-test.md) will show you how to prepare and carry out an effective globalized test.